 As part of the revalidation process, the UNESCO Global Geopark under review has to prepare:

 - a one-page summary of the UNESCO Global Geopark to be submitted to the UNESCO Secretariat one year prior to the revalidation (by end of July);

-- a progress report following a template, self-evaluation and progress evaluation form to be submitted through the official channel three months prior to the field inspection.
+- a progress report following a template, self-evaluation and progress evaluation form to be submitted through the official channel (by end of January the latest).

 A field mission will be undertaken by two evaluators to revalidate the quality of the UNESCO Global Geopark.
 If, on the basis of the field evaluation report, the UNESCO Global Geopark:

 - continues to fulfill the criteria the area will continue as a UNESCO Global Geopark for a further four-year period (so-called “green card”);